document.lastModified :

 The CAT5 cable and individual monopole conductors are routed through the intermediate mast clips in both directions along the mast with the conductors tied off at the end clips around the arms.
 It's OK to wind a fe turns around the end arms.

 When complete, the antenna assembly should look like the picture and be ready for paint, if desired.
 Spraying everything with flat green or brown camouflage paint is not required but makes the finished system much less noticeable.
+This may be important in some HOA environments.

 Site Selection